ruye19/campusOverflow/README.md

 - Users can view detailed information for each rental listing, including price, description, and availability.

 ### ⚡ REST API
-The backend is built using **Node.js (Express) / Django / FastAPI**, providing a RESTful API to handle requests related to listings, rentals, and authentication.
+The backend is built using Node.js (Express) , providing a RESTful API to handle requests related to listings, rentals, and authentication.
 The API is fully functional locally, and all data is stored in a local database.

 ### 🛠 Unit and Integration Testing
 - **Unit tests** ensure each feature (e.g., rental listing, user authentication) functions correctly.